thecrashing/domoticz-snips/README.md

 One such file is generated per intent supported.
 These are standalone executables and will perform a connection to MQTT and register on the given intent using the `hermes-python` helper lib.

+Knwon issue: this code is subject to SNIPS bug https://github.com/snipsco/snips-issues/issues/94